 This document describes the survey methodology, including sample design, frame information, and data collection protocol for both the ADSC and residential care community components of the 2016 NSLTCP.
-Link to the survey methodology documentation: https://www.cdc.gov/nchs/data/nsltcp/NSLTCP_2016_survey_methodology_documentation.pdf
+Link to the ADS survey methodology: https://www.cdc.gov/nchs/data/nsltcp/NSLTCP_2016_survey_methodology_documentation.pdf

 The blank data dictionary provides a description of all variables on the ADSC restricted data file.
 Link to the data dictionary: https://www.cdc.gov/nchs/data/nsltcp/NSLTCP_2016_ADSC_Blank_Codebook.pdf

 This document lists all topic areas covered by the adult day services and residential care components of the NSLTCP, spanning the years 2012 to 2016.
 Link to the crosswalk: https://www.cdc.gov/nchs/data/nsltcp/NSLTCP_2012-2016_crosswalk.pdf

 Published Reports and Products Using Data from the 2016 ADSC Survey